Carers assessments

 A carers assessment is usually carried out by a social worker.
 This could be the social worker working with the person you care for or a social worker from a specialist team

-You are usually assessed alongside the adult you provide care and support to.
-This helps the social worker to understand the whole situation and identify ways in which they can support you and the person you are caring for.
+You are usually assessed alongside the adult you care for.
+This helps the social worker understand the whole situation.
+So they can identify ways they can support you and the person you care for.

 Preparing for a Carers assessment

-To prepare for your assessment, it might be helpful for you to make a list of everything you do to help the person you give care and support to.
-Some things you may want to think about are:
+Before your assessment, it can be helpful to make a list of everything you do to help the person care for.
+You may want to ask yourself:

 • Do you get enough sleep?